-Parents are required to sign their child in and out of camp.
-Campers are not allowed to leave camp without a parent or guardian present to sign that child out.
-Campers are not allowed to walk home at the end of the camp day.
-The adult checking the child out must be 18 years old or older, have valid I.D.; and be listed on the child's application.
+Parents are required to sign their child in and out of programming.
+Campers are not allowed to leave programming without a parent or guardian present to sign that child out.
+Campers are not allowed to walk home at the end of the program day.
+The adult checking the child out must be 18 years old or older, have valid I.D; and be listed on the child's application.

 WE WILL NOT WAIVER ON THESE REQUIREMENTS!

-DROP-OFF- PLEASE NO CELL PHONE USE DURING THIS DROP OFF TIME
+RIDES IN- PLEASE NO CELL PHONE USE DURING THIS DROP OFF TIME

 Curbside services will be offered to our families.
-We ask that parents come in through the main parking lot.
-A counselor will record your time, and your child will be walked to their respective group.
+We ask that parents pull up in front of the CDC and a counselor will record your time, and your child will be walked to their respective group.

-PICK-UP- PLEASE NO CELL PHONE USE DURING THIS PICK UP TIME
+RIDES OUT- PLEASE NO CELL PHONE USE DURING THIS PICK UP TIME